MaximeKjaer/kjaer.io/_posts/2018-09-18-tree-structured-data.md

 An XML database looks quite a lot like a normal database; for instance, it uses a traditional, B-tree based indexing system, has a querying language, etc. The main difference is simply that data is XML instead of a table, and that we use XQuery instead of SQL.

 ### REST
 REST stands for REpresentational State Transfer.
-It's an architectural style created by Roy Fieding in [his PhD thesis](https://www.ics.uci.edu/~fielding/
+It's an architectural style created by Roy Fielding in [his PhD thesis](https://www.ics.uci.edu/~fielding/)

 In REST, we have resources, located by a URL on Web-based REST, that may be processed by a client.
 A collection is simply a set of resources.
 Interaction with a REST API happens with classical CRUD (Create, Read, Update, Delete) on URLs, which in HTTP are the `POST`, `GET`, `PUT` and `DELETE` requests.